Ariadna2002/FLora-Comunica2/README.md

 ## Steps

-1-The first thing we must do is the installation and programming in NodeRed because if we do not have the programming part done the receiver will not receive any data because it will not be connected to the raspberry (by MQTT) and will give us a failed message.
+1-The first thing we must do is the installation and programming in NodeRed because if we don't have the programming part done the receiver will not receive any data because it wont be connected to the raspberry (by MQTT) and will give us a failed message.
 To do this we will follow the steps in the "NodeRed" folder.

-2-Secondly, we must make the connections found in the attached "Schematic" file above.
+2-Secondly, we must make the connections as shown in the image of "connections".
 For the program to work it must detect the BMEP280 sensor.

 3-The third thing to do is to load the "LoRaSender" program in our TTGO with the connections already made.